 With the right content, direct mail can be incredibly engaging.
 Businesses can personalize a message, share information that’s relevant, and customize it to fit a specific target audience.

 Consumers want to feel special and print advertising campaigns can make that happen.
-While it may be easier to send messages to an audience with a generic greeting, a personalized, targeted piece would garner more appreciation and response.
-In fact, research shows that 80 percent of consumers are more likely to open a direct mail piece if it’s personalized.
-That same research shows that 44 percent of people will immediately discard a mailer if it’s not relevant to them.
+While it may be easier to send messages to an audience with a generic greeting, a personalized, targeted piece of mail would garner more appreciation and response.
+In fact, research shows that 80 percent of consumers are more likely to open a personalized direct mail piece over a generic one.
+That same research shows that 44 percent of people will immediately discard a mailer / coupon if it’s not relevant to them.

 6. Establishes Trust

-Research shows that print advertising and direct mail are perceived as more trustworthy sources.
-Although we live in a digital-driven world, that doesn’t necessarily mean that people always believe what they read and see in the digital realm.
-There’s a certain trust that comes along with print.
-In fact, 88 percent of Millennials find that something printed on paper is more official than digital.
-To further drive home the point, 82 percent of Millennials view messages printed on paper as more trustworthy than digital messages.
-It’s also worth noting that half of the Millennials ignore digital ads.
+Research shows that print advertising and direct mail are perceived as more trustworthy marketing channels.
+Although we live in a digitally driven world, that doesn’t necessarily mean that people always believe what they read and see in the digital realm.
+There’s a certain trust that comes along with print / direct mailers.
+In fact, 90% of millennials find that something printed on paper is reliable.
+To further drive home the point, 82% of millennials view messages printed on paper as more trustworthy than digital messages.
+It’s also worth noting that half of millennials ignore digital ads.